gitrsi/cyberops.zone/learning/Deep Learning & Neural Networks with Keras/README.md

 - when building a model, begin with ReLU
 - switch to other functions later
 - avoid sigmoid or tanh functions

+# Deep learning libraries
+by popularity:
+- TensorFlow
+- Keras
+- PyTorch
+- Theano -> no longer supported

+Keras vs. PyTorch vs. TensorFlow
+- TensorFlow (Google) most popular
+    - developed/used at Google
+    - more control
+    - dificult to use

+- PyTorch is a cousin of the Lua-based Torch framework
+    - fast
+    - academic research
+    - deep learning requiring optimizing custom expressions
+    - supported/used at Facebook
+    - more control
+    - dificult to use
+- Keras
+    - high level API
+    - easy to use
+    - syntactic simlicity
+    - runs on top of a low-level library such as TensorFlow
+    - supported by Google

+## Regression with Keras

+## Classification with Keras